tim-smart/fpk/README.md

 Functional configuration management.

-Use Typescript / Javascript to generate yaml or json configuration.
+Use Typescript / Javascript to generate yaml or json (or register your own format) configuration.
 Could be used for:

 - Generating configuration for Kubernetes
 - Generating configuration for Terraform
 - etc.

+## Why?

+Functional programming and Typescript have some great traits, which are also really beneficial when writing configuration:

+- Composition - you can build your configuration like lego.
+- Re-usability - create functions that define entire workloads and reuse them across projects.
+- Type checking - intellisense FTW.

 ## Packages